Nicell/Dissatisfaction-65/README.md

 # Things I'd like to change
 There were a few things that I'd like to change.
 I haven't done them yet, but they would enhance the board.
  - Move the encoder switch to the matrix.
 Currently has its own direct connection.
- - Recreate the switch plate using ai03's plate designe.
-Currently has huge lines across stabs and stab holes really tight.
+ - Recreate the switch plate using ai03's plate designer.
+Currently has huge lines across stabs and the stab holes are really tight.
  - Re-dimension the OLED.
 It seems to be barely too far down and to the left.
 I can re-dimension now that I have calipers.
  - Redo the decoder using a 74HC154.
 No need to use the latched version that's more expensive and slower.
  - Create a little cut in the middle pieces to use as a prop up for the OLED.